-In the event that your vehicle is taken or totaled, GAP Insurance will pay the distinction between the ACV of the vehicle and the current amount on your lease.
+If they take your vehicle, GAP Insurance will pay the distinction between the ACV of the vehicle and the current amount on your lease.
 At times it will likewise pay your standard insurance deductible.

-Owners at the time think that if their cars were totaled, that the insurer will cover or replace it with the total amount they cashed out, or at least the advance payment they made.
+If they take your car, the insurer will cover or replace it with the total amount they cashed out, or at least the advance payment they made.
 This cannot be further from the truth.
 You should as well have complete and comprehensive and collision insurance in place that can afford the gap coverage.
-If your car is on a lease, you might have been required to sign up for one.
+If your car is on a lease, you have to sign up for one.

 Examples Of What Your Gap Insurance Will Not Cover:

 - Carryovers, if you have a previous loan or lease.

 - If the security deposit were not withdrawn by the lessor.

 - No upgrades or outside installation on the car.